Also known as Procedure for Prolapse & Hemorrhoids (PPH), Stapled Hemorrhoidectomy, and Circumferential Mucosectomy

 2) Patients experience a quicker return to normal activities compared to those treated with conventional techniques.

-compared to patients treated with conventional techniques.
+3) Mean inpatient stay was lower compared to patients treated with conventional techniques.

 What are the Risks of PPH?